 As a good practice, it is advised that the user should wax and clean the string at least once for every ten shots that are fired during use.

 The penultimate entry on our list is the Thrive 400 manufactured by PSE.
 This powerful crossbow can work with devastating efficiency and be the perfect hunting companion.
-In particular, it achieves extremely high arrow speeds of 400 feet per second.
+In particular, it achieves extremely high arrow speeds of 400 FPS.

 Getting into its structure, this crossbow includes four 22-inch carbon bolts with points and 1 discharge bolts.
-Furthermore, this is a compound bow that operates with a CNC mechanism, greatly elevating its speed, accuracy, precision, and power.
+Furthermore, this is a compound bow that operates with a CNC mechanism, greatly elevating its accuracy, arrow precision, speed and power.

 Additional structural modifications for better performance include a reverse cam system.
 This gives you a longer power stroke, which in turn increases the kinetic energy delivered to every shot you fire.

 And the scope is a 4x32 illuminated variety.
 There are also measures put in place for eliminating noise and vibrations.
 This comes in the form of string stops which are built into the bow beforehand, for dampening any unwanted noise when you shoot.

 As is common, the total package includes the quiver, cocking rope, and rail lube.
 Lastly, it includes an anti-dry fire mechanism to ensure your safety and those around you.

 And finally, we round off with BOLT Crossbows’ the Seeker Crossbow.
 Straight away, we would like to mention this light-duty crossbow, which doesn’t have the powerful impact of many of the other products.
 With that being said, it is absolutely ideal for beginners and new users.

 The arrow firing speed is relatively low at 200 FPS.
 Although it is worth mentioning, this is capable of securing a small game.
 The draw weight stands at 80 pounds.
 Included with the purchase are three aluminum bolts, while the foregrip is also pre-built into the crossbow.